Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 Here are the five most common causes of estrogen dominance:

 Diet plays an essential role in hormonal health.
-Sugar and other refined carbohydrates, such as those found in most baked goods, significantly affect hormone balance.
+Sugar and other refined carbohydrates, such as those in most baked goods, affect hormone balance significantly.

 Our Western high-carbohydrate diet drives insulin levels to unprecedented heights, lowering sex hormone-binding globulin (SHBG), another vital hormone (Daka et al. 20137).